ampproject/amphtml/extensions/amp-skimlinks/amp-skimlinks.md

 ## Getting started

+A skimlinks account is required in order to use [amp-skimlinks](https://skimlinks.com/)

 **Add the required script**
 Inside the `<head>...</head>` section of your AMP page, insert this code before the line `<script async src="https://cdn.ampproject.org/v0.js"></script>`